Nissan Altimas Recalled a Third Time

 This latest Nissan recall follows a record year for automobile recalls in 2015; more than 51 million vehicles were recalled in the U.S. alone.
 According to the National Highway Traffic Safety Administration, approximately 25 percent of vehicles recalled go un-repaired each year.
 The agency urges automobile owners to check their recall database twice per year to see if their vehicles have been affected.

 Defective automobiles put everyone on the road at risk, whether youre a driver, passenger, or pedestrian.
-If you or a loved one have sustained an injury stemming from faulty automobiles such as the Nissan Altima, the car defect attorneys of Pitman, Kalkhoff, Sicula & Dentice, S.C. will fight for justice on your behalf, working hard to maximize your settlement.
+If you or a loved one have sustained an injury stemming from faulty automobiles such as the Nissan Altima, the car accident lawyers in Milwaukee of Pitman, Kalkhoff, Sicula & Dentice, S.C. will fight for justice on your behalf, working hard to maximize your settlement.